First, let's set the right expectations

 Get Your Herbs As Dry As Possible

-All you need to do is place your herb in a glass jar without a lid, place tissue paper on top of, and beneath, your herb and leave it overnight.
-If there is any moisture in the herb, then this method will prevent mold from forming.
-You can also use moisture-absorbing, dehumidifier bags that you can buy online to help with the process.
+To dry up your herbs- place it in a glass jar, place tissue paper on top of, and beneath, your herb and leave it overnight.
+If there is any moisture in the herb, it should get sucked into the tissue paper.
+You can also use moisture-absorbing bags that you can buy on Amazon to help with the process.

 Grind It Up

 A good grinder is useful for many different reasons.
 One reason is that it helps to vape your herb more efficiently by breaking it up, which increases the surface area.